I gave birth to my son, Craig Anthony, on 22nd August 1968 at 3.56am, at the Womens Hospital Crown Street Sydney. He

 Although never knowing quite what it was

-A life disconnected - distracted.
+A life disconnected -

 Never giving too much